jeffalder/nr.yml/README.md

 # nr.yml

-Yaml configuration for New Relic's Go SDK
+Yaml configuration for New Relic's Go SDK.

 **Important Support Note**: This is _not_ a New Relic product. _Do not_ contact New Relic support for issues with this code.
 Instead, _do_ file GitHub issues in this project.